study-uhp/study-uhp.github.io/index.md

 ### Landing Page

 This is the first page that new or returning users see.
-Users can sign in, sign up, or just view posts.
+Users can sign in or sign up.

 ![](images/landing_mockup_color.jpg)

 ### User page

-This is the page where users can see their own posts and the comments on them.

 ### Home page

-After you sign up or log in the user will be directed to this page where they can see all the new posts.

 ![](images/placeholder()

 ### Add UHplace

-Once you have logged in you can add UHplace that you recomend

 ![](images/placeholder()